flashwing-04/showtime-website-project-archive/content/ss22/master/m6-allmende-2/future.md

 +++

 {{<section title="Chat Implementation">}}
 Allmende is a social media platform for nature enthusiast.
-A missing but a mandatory function for a social media app is the ability to chat with other nature enthusiast.
+A missing, but a mandatory function for a social media app is the ability to chat with other nature enthusiast.
 Having this feature enables the user the opportunity to communicate in real-time and to connect with others.
 {{</section>}}

-{{<section title="Edit User Profil">}}
+{{<section title="Edit User Profile">}}
-For a social media platform it is very important to create a user profil.
-It would be good to be able to change the profil image.
-Therefore it could be possible to upload an image or to pick one of some predefined anonym pictures.
+For a social media platform, it is very important to create a user profile.
+It would be good to be able to change the profile image.
+Therefore, it could be possible to upload an image or to pick one of some predefined anonym pictures.
 {{</section>}}

 {{<section title="Creating Routes from User Sighting">}}
-If a user saw a lot of animals on a trip (post) other users mabye want to see these animals too.
-There could be a function to generate a route where all sightings location of a post are included.
+If a user saw a lot of animals on a trip (post) other users maybe want to see these animals too.
+There could be a function to generate a route where all sighting's location of a post are included.
 {{</section>}}

 {{<section title="Higher Accuracy Model and more Species">}}